 If the engineer cannot fix your car within a considerable time or if they need some part to fix the car, they will tow your vehicle to a garage.

 Where you are towed to depends on the level of cover you have.
 Normally there are two type of covers available in the UK.

 Roadside assistance where they normally tow you to the nearest garage and vehicle recovery where they can tow you to any location in the UK.

 What If Don’t Have Cover – Car Breakdown Recommended Guidelines

-We spoke to few driving instructor in Corby who recommends the following if you don’t have breakdown cover:
+We spoke to few driving instructors in Corby who recommends the following if you don’t have breakdown cover:

 - Contact a local auto mechanic who may be able to help you and tow your car back to your location.
 Normally they charge you for this.